The 11th Day: Crete 1941: Historically significant operations documented in the film

 With the help of a handful of British agents of the Special Operations Executive, as well as supply drops from the U.S. Office of Strategic Services, the Cretan civilian resistance engaged in many significant sabotage operations, among these the destruction of the Kastelli Airfield.
 George Doundoulakis, along with Kimon Zografakis and two English commandos, was able to destroy the airfield, which included German airplanes and hundreds of barrels of aviation fuel.
 Among the most historically significant of these operations was the abduction and rendition of the German commander of Crete, General Heinrich Kreipe.
 Masterminded and led by British Special Operations Executive officers Patrick Leigh Fermor and Billy Stanley Moss, it was undoubtedly the most ambitious, if not the only successful, kidnapping of a German general throughout the war.
 Both Leigh Fermor and Moss became legend after the war in the British book and film, Ill Met by Moonlight, for their abduction of German general Kreipe and their rendition of the general from Crete to Egypt.
 Notably, "The 11th Day: Crete 1941" includes rare, exclusive interview segments with Patrick Leigh Fermor himself, wherein he recounts this historic operation in great detail.

 Production

-Pre-production for the project began in 2000, when producer-director Christos Epperson and his brother, writer-producer Michael Epperson began to document the history of their great aunts and uncles—three brothers and their two sisters—who fought with the Cretan resistance in Chania.
-In 1944, their aunt Eleftheria Xirouhakis was captured, tortured, and executed, and her brothers Kyriako, Manoli, and Dimitri were sent to the Dachau concentration camp.
+Pre-production for the project began in 2000, when producer-director Christos Epperson and his brother, philosopher Michael Epperson, the film's writer and co-producer, began to document the history of their great aunts and uncles—three brothers and their two sisters—who fought with the Cretan resistance in Chania.
+In 1944, their aunt Eleftheria Xirouhakis was captured, tortured, and executed, and her brothers Kyriako, Manoli, and Dimitri were sent to the Mauthausen concentration camp, and were later transferred to the Auschwitz concentration camp, then the Bergen-Belsen concentration camp and finally back to the Mauthausen camp where they remained until their liberation by the U.S. Army on May 5, 1945.
 Moved by the story, Los Angeles Chargers owner Alex Spanos provided major funding for the project, allowing it to expand to include the stories of numerous other Cretan resistance veterans, British soldiers, Special Operations Executive agents, as well as historical analysis by Andre Gerolymatos of Simon Fraser University and Chase Brandon of the U.S. Central Intelligence Agency.
 Principal photography began in late 2001 in Crete, with additional footage shot in Northern California.